Free to build · Open source · Volunteer-built

 Our Model

-Volunteer Developers
+Volunteer developers

 Talented developers volunteer their time to build real software — gaining portfolio projects and making a tangible impact.

-Expert Oversight
+Expert oversight

-Place To Stand engineers will review every project — ensuring sound architecture and production-ready code.
+Experienced engineers will review every project — ensuring sound architecture and production-ready code.

-Community Mission
+Community mission

 We believe technology should be accessible to every organization doing good — not just those with six-figure budgets.